makersacademy/alexa-ruby-course/modules/2/walkthrough.md

 We’ve chosen the `AMAZON.NUMBER` type, which will convert any spoken numbers to digits:

-> Alexa, ask NumberFacts about fifteen
+> Alexa, ask Number Facts about fifteen

 Becomes

-> Alexa, ask NumberFacts about 15
+> Alexa, ask Number Facts about 15

 There are many [built-in Slot types](https://developer.amazon.com/public/solutions/alexa/alexa-skills-kit/docs/built-in-intent-ref/slot-type-reference).
-You can also define additional types (we’ll do this in the next section).
+You can also define custom slot types (we’ll do this in the next section).

+> Built-in Slot types are really handy for capturing user input for common use cases, such as numbers, dates, cities, and so on.

 Before we change any Ruby code, let’s observe how adding a Slot modifies the incoming request from Amazon’s Service Simulator.
 We can log the incoming request in our Sinatra application using `request.body.read` within our `post '/'` route.

 Using the Service Simulator, let's cause Amazon to send a request by using the phrase:

-> Alexa, ask NumberFacts about 4.
+> Alexa, ask Number Facts about 4

 In our Sinatra application, notice the Slot value passed in the request: